JuliaLang/METADATA.jl/README.md

 compatible versions.
 You can have multiple different package repos that have independent collections of packages, somewhat like Python's virtualenv or Ruby's RMV.
-The default package repo location is `~/.julia` but you can specify a different location by setting the `JULIA_PACKAGES` environment variable.
+The default package repo location is `~/.julia` but you can specify a different location by setting the `JULIA_PKGDIR` environment variable.

 The package manager is declarative rather than imperative: you tell it what